fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

-1. Run the app and notice the message generated by the delegate.
+1. Run the app and notice the logging messages generated by the delegate.

-    When the app detects a bank refund transaction, a message is written to the console.
-Messages should appear similar to the following output
+    Each time the app detects a bank refund transaction, a message is written to the console.
+This should occur 24 time for each customer, once for each month of the two-year period.
+The logging messages are generated by the lambda expression passed to the `AddTransaction` method.

+    Logging messages should appear similar to the following output:

     ```plaintext